JamieThompson101/Code-Quiz/README.md

 #Motivators and what I learned

-The reason as to why I created this project is because I wanted to further hone my skills with JavaScript and how the coding language adds interactivity to a website.
+-The reason as to why I created this project is because I wanted to further hone my skills with JavaScript and how the coding language adds interactivity to a website.

-I learned the importance and versatility of functions, objects, variables, etc.
+-I learned the importance and versatility of functions, objects, variables, etc.

+-This application serves as a basic JavaScript application quiz.

 #Acceptance Criteria